girijeshhs/cafe-pl/PROJECT_REPORT.md

 </div>

-- Figure 1: Layered architecture overview for the CLI, managers, and data access
+- Figure 1: Use case diagram for CLI scope
-- Figure 2: Class diagram of manager and DAO interactions
+- Figure 2: Class diagram of managers, DAO interactions, and domain entities
-- Figure 3: Entity-relationship diagram for customers, products, orders, and order items
+- Figure 3: Sequence diagram for placing an order

 ---